 Time: 70 minutes Servings: 20-22 Difficulty: Medium

-- 20 mallow (Malva sylvestris) flowers.
-If you do not have enough flours, its OK.
-Some cookies will have a flour and some won’t.
+20 mallow (Malva sylvestris) flowers.
+If you do not have enough flowers, its OK.
+Some cookies will have a flower and some won't.